Naghell/gameservercheck-addon-drako-bot/SETUP.md

 # GameServerStatus — Setup

-A Drako Bot addon that publishes **one auto-updating message per channel** with the live status of your game servers (Minecraft, Garry's Mod, CS, Rust, Valheim, and ~570 others).
+A **Drako Bot** addon that publishes a single auto-updating Discord embed per channel with the live status of your game servers — **Minecraft (Java & Bedrock), Garry's Mod, Counter-Strike 2, Rust, Valheim, ARK, Palworld, DayZ, Squad, Project Zomboid**, and ~570 more games supported by [`gamedig`](https://github.com/gamedig/node-gamedig).
 Same message edited in place every cycle — no spam, no duplicates.
-Powered by [`gamedig`](https://github.com/gamedig/node-gamedig).
+Optional voice-channel display, English & Spanish out of the box.

 > Looking for architecture, internals, or extension points?
 See [DOCS.md](DOCS.md).